 Charlotte Rental Market Overview

-Charlotte’s rental market remains robust in 2025, driven by sustained population growth, a strong job market, and rising homeownership costs.
-As affordability challenges persist for many would-be buyers—particularly first-time entrants—the demand for rental housing has grown across all property types.
+Charlotte’s rental market is staying strong through 2026, driven by sustained population growth, a healthy job market, and rising homeownership costs.
+As affordability challenges keep many would-be buyers on the sidelines, particularly first-time entrants, rental demand has grown across all property types.
+If you own well-located rental stock in this city, the fundamentals are working in your favor.

-This trend benefits landlords and investors, especially in centrally located and transit-accessible neighborhoods.
+That dynamic benefits landlords and investors, especially in centrally located and transit-accessible neighborhoods where tenants have few alternatives and little incentive to leave.

 Average Rent Prices in Charlotte

-As of Q1 2025, the average rent prices in Charlotte are as follows:
+As of early 2026, average rent prices in Charlotte break down as follows

 • Studio Apartments: Approximately $1,380 per month